 It wasn’t until 1983 that the Mid Atlantic Edition of The Fisherman was launched.
 Its first editor was Eric Burnley, who left for a stint as the director of Virginia CCA, before returning for a second stint as managing editor of that same edition.
 Back on Long Island, Scott Simons was to become one of its more visible editors.
 Scott had a knack for controversy, and his editorial column was aptly titled “From The Fighting Chair.”
 Bill Muller also put some time in the editor’s chair, prior to Fred Golofaro taking over the reins from 1980 to 1995, when he moved into the publisher’s seat and Tom Melton began a ten year reign as editor.
-Fred currently serves as director of editorial, while Mike Caruso, another staffer with some 20 years under his belt wears the label of publisher.
-Long-time contributor Tom Schlichter is now our managing editor, while Richard S. Reina continues to lead the move into the digital age as Vice President and CFO.
+Fred currently serves as director of editorial, while Mike Caruso, another staffer with some 20 years under his belt wears multiple hats as both publisher and now owner of the publication.

 Through the years, The Fisherman has always been at the forefront of issues affecting access, fisheries management and conservation.
 Some of the more memorable battles include the attempt to create alternative markets for bluefish, the 200 mile limit, haul seining, fish traps, gill netting of weakfish, the saltwater license and striped bass management.
 Fisherman readers have always been the most responsive when letters, phone calls and e-mails were needed to sway legislators on a particular issue.
 Many a politician has commented on the overwhelming response to a particular issue trumpeted in the pages of The Fisherman.